AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 Where $P$ and $Q$ are predicates, logic formulas that express properties about the memory at particular program points. $C$ is a list of instructions that defines the program.
-This syntax express the following idea : "if we are in a state where $P$ is verified, after executing $C$ and if $C$ terminates, then
+This syntax expresses the following idea : "if we are in a state where $P$ is verified, after executing $C$ and if $C$ terminates, then
 $Q$ is verified for the new state of the execution".
-Put another way, $P$ is a sufficient precondition to ensure that $C$ will bring us to the postcondition $Q$.
+Put in another way, $P$ is a sufficient precondition to ensure that $C$ will bring us to the postcondition $Q$.
 For example, the Hoare triples that corresponds to the skip action is the following one: